 Installation (with varying levels of pain)

-First things first.
-You need to make sure your system does have all the following software if you are going to follow any of the following installation instructions.
-It is not as scary as it looks.
+Firs, you will need to make sure your system does have all the following software if you are going to follow any of the following installation instructions.
 If you just follow these links, you will most probably be golden:

 Finally you will need